Bwc9876/manhunt-app/README.md

 #### With Nix

 Run `nix develop` to get a development shell with all needed dependencies set up.
-You can then call the `just` recipes mentioned below.
+You can then call the `just` recipes mentioned below within the shell.

 ### Setup